SAB113/CryoParticleSegment/README.md

 - **Automated Label Generation**: Automatically create high-quality reference segmentation maps.
 - **Modular Segmentation Package**: Customize and experiment with a variety of segmentation strategies.
 - **Advanced CRF Layer**: Integrates a novel Conditional Random Fields layer utilizing a regularized Frank-Wolfe algorithm and class-discriminative features to refine coarse pixel-level predictions.
+- **Center finding algorithm with hyperparameter search**: Integrates several center-finding algorithms for downstream particle picking task and the best configurations is found by our proposed hyperparameter search algorithms.
 ---

 ## Manuscript